selabhvl/dat110public/project4/partB.md

 The difference compared to Part A is that the device now has an extra button labelled `N` (Network) and a blue LED.
 The `N` button can be pressed in order to put the device into *network mode* in which case the blue LED will be turned on.

 When the blue led is on and the device is in network mode, then the device will retrieve the current access code from the cloud service and it will report entries to the access log of the cloud service.
+Hence, when the device is in network mode the cloud service (see Step 2 below) will have to have been implemented and running.

 ![](assets/ui.png)